dancespiele/yew_styles/README.md

-# `rust-parcel-template`
+# `yew-parcel-template`

-**Kickstart your Rust, WebAssembly, and Parcel project!**
+**Kickstart your Yew, Yew-Router, WebAssembly, and Parcel project!**

-This template comes pre-configured with all the boilerplate for compiling Rust to WebAssembly and hooking into a Parcel build pipeline.
+This template comes pre-configured with all the boilerplate for compiling Yew framework and Yew Router to WebAssembly and hooking into a Parcel build pipeline.

 * `npm run start` -- Serve the project locally for